U.S. rejects permit for Alaska mine, company vows appeal

 “A permit denial leaves the door open for future mining in Bristol Bay under more politically favorable circumstances,” the group said in a statement.
 It added that President-elect Joe Biden opposes the project.

+The United Tribes of Bristol Bay, which represents 15 area tribal governments, and other mine opponents said they would seek permanent protections for the region.

-Shares of Northern Dynasty Minerals, Canadian parent of the Pebble Limited Partnership, fell about 50% in trading after news of the permit denial.
+Shares of Vancouver-based Northern Dynasty fell about 50% in trading after news of the permit denial.

-Reporting by Jeff Lewis; additional reporting by Amran Abocar, Valerie Volcovici and Yereth Rosen; Editing by Chris Reese, Alistair Bell and Tom Brown
+Reporting by Jeff Lewis; additional reporting by Amran Abocar, Valerie Volcovici and Yereth Rosen; Editing by Chris Reese, Alistair Bell, Tom Brown and Jonathan Oatis

 Our Standards: The Thomson Reuters Trust Principles.